Why Hire ND Students?

 Notre Dame is one of a handful of truly international universities, with a student body drawn from all 50 states and more than 1,300 international students from 100 countries.
 About 75 percent of the undergraduates and 15 percent of advanced students live on campus, and more than 80 percent are active in service learning and community volunteer activities.
 We equip our students with the powers of discernment, sense of self, and a strong educational base that allows them to become impactful members of society.

 - 8,530 Undergraduate, 2,143 Graduate, 1,720 Professional (Law, M.Div, Business, M.Ed), 12,393 Total (2016 Admission Statistics)

-- Notre Dame is home to the creative intellectual, the bold and the ethical, and the restless seekers of social justice
+- Home of the creative intellectual, the bold and the ethical, the restless seekers of social justice

-- Here you will find highly collaborative, team-oriented leadership skills, exceptional analytical and problem solving skills, and a well-rounded, ethical approach to making critical business decisions
+- Highly collaborative, team-oriented leadership skills, exceptional analytical and problem solving skills, well-rounded, ethical approach to making critical business decisions

 “....
 We are together a richly woven, colorful fabric, and every person, each with their own background, talents, and gifts, is a thread in the larger design…" - Rev. John I. Jenkins, C.S.C., President

 We believe diversity is a moral and intellectual necessity, and promoting diversity among students, faculty, and staff is an essential part of being a Catholic institution.
 Diversity enriches our social interactions and intellectual lives by exposing all of us to approaches and frame of reference that challenge our unexamined assumptions.

 - Students come from all 50 states and 64 countries worldwide.

 - 52 percent male, 48 percent female, 26 percent US students of color, 7 percent International, 15 percent first generation or low socio economic (2018 Admission Statistics)